 If you scored a 20 or higher on the ACT Reading Section, 480 on the NEW SAT Evidence-Based Reading and Writing , or 570 on the OLD SAT Reading test and your score is less than 3 years old, you do not need to take the reading placement test.

-Accuplacer Sample Test Questions Please scroll to page 5 of PDF Accuplacer Sample Reading Tests CENGAGE Learning Practice Tests English Success Practice Tests
+Accuplacer Sample Test Questions (Reading) Accuplacer Sample Reading Tests CENGAGE Learning Practice Tests English Success Practice Tests

 Placement Results expire in 3 years.